johnnewman/GraphMaster/README.md

 GraphMaster
 ===========

-Side project to make an app to perform various CS graphing algorithms.
+Side project to perform various CS graphing algorithms.
 Currently you can create a directed graph, move the nodes around, and change the weight of the edges.

-The goal was to initially be able to run:
+The goal is to run:

 Shortest Path
 - Dijkstra's
 - Bellman-Ford

-Minnimum Spanning Tree
+Minimum Spanning Tree
 - Prim's
 - Kruskals